 Department of Biochemistry.
 Admits computational biology students to a few labs.
 Research is traditionally focused on biochemistry, structural biology and cell biology.

 Department of Medical Biophysics.
-Admits computational biology students to a few labs.
+Admits computational biology students to a several labs and there's a Bioinformatics Group, with more hires planned.
 Research is traditionally focused on cell biology, cancer, structural biology and medical imaging.

 Department of Ecology & Evolutionary Biology.
 Admits computational biology students to a few labs.
 Research is traditionally focused on ecology and evolution.